There are so many places to explore in California, but only a few really capture the essence of everything wonderful the Golden State has to offer.

 Highway 1 Road Status

-Much of Highway 1 is made of one-lane roads traversing along the sides of cliffs.
+Much of Highway 1 is made of one-lane roads traversing along the sides of cliffs and mountains of the California coast.

 Stops and Snacks

-Three of the locations on this list (Point Lobos, Julia Pfeiffer State Park and State Beach) do not allow dogs.
+Three of the locations on this list (Point Lobos, Julia Pfeiffer State Park and Pfeiffer Beach) do not allow dogs.

 If you plan to make other stops along the way, check the info page ahead of time.